 FedRAMP High Impact Level

 FedRAMP introduced its High Baseline to account for the government’s most sensitive, unclassified data in cloud computing environments, including data that involves the protection of life and financial ruin.
-High Impact data is usually in Law Enforcement and Emergency Services systems, Financial systems, Health systems, and any other system where loss of confidentiality, integrity, or availability could be expected to have a severe or catastrophic adverse effect on organizational operations, organizational assets, or individuals.
+High Impact data is usually in Law Enforcement and Emergency Services systems, Financial systems, Health systems, and any other system where the loss of confidentiality, integrity, or availability could be expected to have a severe or catastrophic adverse effect on organizational operations, organizational assets, or individuals.

 FedRAMP Moderate Impact Level

 Moderate Impact systems account for nearly 80% of CSP applications that receive FedRAMP authorization and is most appropriate for CSOs where the loss of confidentiality, integrity, and availability would result in serious adverse effects on an agency’s operations, assets, or individuals.
-Serious adverse effects could include significant operational damage to agency assets, financial loss, or individual harm that is not loss of life or physical.
+Serious adverse effects could include significant operational damage to agency assets, financial loss, or individual harm that is no loss of life or physical.

 FedRAMP Low Impact Level (Commercial Cloud Environment)

 Low Impact is most appropriate for CSOs where the loss of confidentiality, integrity, and availability would result in limited adverse effects on an agency’s operations, assets, or individuals.
 FedRAMP currently has two baselines for systems with Low Impact data: LI-SaaS Baseline and Low Baseline.
-The LI-SaaS Baseline accounts for Low-Impact SaaS applications that do not store personal identifiable information (PII) beyond that generally required for login capability (i.e. username, password, and email address).
+The LI-SaaS Baseline accounts for Low-Impact SaaS applications that do not store personally identifiable information (PII) beyond that generally required for login capability (i.e. username, password, and email address).
 Required security documentation is consolidated, and the requisite number of security controls needing testing and verification are lowered relative to a standard Low Baseline authorization.
 Additional information on requirements for the LI-SaaS baseline can be found on the FedRAMP Tailored website.

 What type of data does TechnoMile hold, and how is it categorized?